lightly-io/team-awareness-training/sessions/session-01-stress.md

 If there is additional time available, you could talk about these things as well:
 - Show the Yerkes-Dodson graph which depicts the relationship between stress and productivity.
 Note that the bell curve looks different depending on the complexity and character of the activity.
 - The interpretation of the body's stress response is key to making it positive or negative.
 The physical reaction to stress is mirrored by courage.
 We're getting ready for a fight.
 If you try to smile while feeling stressed, and make an active choice to see it as something helpful, it might stop a negative spiral of anxiety.
 - Deep breathing is also a sort of yoga practice called pranayama.
 So, in a way, you've been doing yoga together during this session.
-Traditiona yoga has eight parts, where one is breathing, one is postures (asanas), one is ethics, one is meditation, and so forth.
+Traditional yoga has eight parts, where one is breathing, one is postures (asanas), one is ethics, one is meditation, and so forth.

 -